North Macedonia in the Eurovision Song Contest 2022

 North Macedonia was represented at the Eurovision Song Contest 2022 with the song "Circles", written by Aleksandar Masevski and Andrea Koevska, and performed by Andrea herself.
 The Macedonian participating broadcaster, Macedonian Radio Television (MRT), organised the national final Za Evrosong 2022 in order to select its entry for the contest.
 Six entries competed in the national final and "Circles" performed by Andrea was announced as the winner on 4 February 2022 following the combination of votes from a five-member international jury panel and a public vote.

 North Macedonia was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 12 May 2022.
 Performing during the show in position 11, "Circles" was not announced among the top 10 entries of the second semi-final and therefore did not qualify to compete in the final.
 It was later revealed that North Macedonia placed eleventh out of the 18 participating countries in the semi-final with 76 points.

-As of 2025, this was the final Macedonian entry at the contest, before the country opted out of participating the following year.